-Agile: it’s a term that every e-learning developer has heard recently (unless you’re living under a rock!).
-But what does Agile mean exactly?
-Put simply, the Agile method is a way of managing the design process so it’s flexible and interactive.
-The main principles of Agile are encouraging communication between all parties involved, an openness to evolving requirements, and being able to provide working deliverables at regular intervals.
+“Agile” is a term every e-learning developer has heard (unless they’re living under a rock!).
+But what does it mean exactly?
+Put simply, Agile is a way of managing the design process to make it flexible and interactive.
+The main principles of the Agile methodology are encouraging communication between all parties involved, an openness to evolving requirements, and being able to provide working deliverables at regular intervals.

-The term itself, Agile, was coined in the early 2000s by software developers who were looking for an updated development method.
-They felt the processes that were long established by the manufacturing industry were too linear, rigid, and inflexible.
+The term itself was coined in the early 2000s by software developers who were looking for an updated development method.
+They felt the processes long established by the manufacturing industry were too linear, rigid, and inflexible.
 Something fresh was needed for the burgeoning software industry.
 Thus, Agile was born.
 So, how can we apply it to the instructional design process and e-learning development?
 Here are a few ways you can do just that!

 Encourage Communication Between Teams